 - Presenter knowledge: Do the presenters have sufficient knowledge, expertise, and authority to address this topic based on evidence provided in the proposal and/or prior experience with or knowledge of the presenter?

-- Engagement strategies: The proposal explains the methods used to actively engage participants.
+- Engagement strategies: Does the proposal explain the methods used to actively engage participants?

 Suanne Davis Roueche Faculty Scholarship

-Faculty at NISOD-member colleges are encouraged to apply for the Suanne Davis Roueche Faculty Scholarship.
-The scholarship covers the conference registration fee, three nights of lodging, and transportation costs up to $400.
+Faculty members at NISOD-member colleges are encouraged to apply for the Suanne Davis Roueche Faculty Scholarship.
+The scholarship covers the conference registration fee.
 Learn more.